Russell Hoban was born 4 February 1925 and died 13 December 2011.

 - I’d always assumed I was the central character in my own story, but now it occurred to me I might in fact be only a minor character in someone else’s.

 Russell Hoban was an American expatriate writer.
 His works spanned many genres, including myth, fantasy, science fiction, humour, mainstream fiction, magical realism, poetry, philosophy, and children’s books.
 He mainly explored issues of self-identity.
-His most enduring creation is the probably the badger Frances, who appears in a series of books beginning with Bedtime for Frances.
+His most enduring creation is probably the badger Frances, who appears in a series of books beginning with Bedtime for Frances.
 He lived in London from 1969 until his death.

 Click here for our Literary Birthday Calendar